Body found in Memphis identified as abducted 34-year-old woman

 Abston also faces charges of identity theft, theft of property $1,000 or less, and fraudulent use/illegal possession of credit/debit card $1,000 or less in a theft the day before the kidnapping.

 Abston appeared in court Tuesday morning.
-He currently has a bond set at $510,000, however, prosecutors Tuesday said they would request no bond when the new murder charges are addressed at his next hearing, set for Wednesday morning.
+He currently has a bond set at $510,000, however, prosecutors Tuesday said they would request no bond when he is arraigned on the new murder charges at his next hearing, set for Wednesday morning.

 What led investigators to the vacant home?